InfoMeters/SampleApps/SDKHowToDocumentation.md

     }

-## Version 2:
+## Case 2:

-Version 2 explains how to add the InfoMeters SDK to an existing app.
+Case 2 explains how to add the InfoMeters SDK to an existing app.
 The resulting application code is included in the SampleApp2 folder.

 Coming soon...